storopoli/storopoli.github.io/content/posts/2023-11-23-lindley_paradox/index.md

 We assume that the birth of a child is independent with a certain probability
 $\theta$.
-Since our data is a sequence of $n$ independent [Bernoulli trials](https://en.wikipedia.org/wiki/Bernoulli_trial), i.e. $n$ independent random experiments with exactly two possible outcomes, "success" and "failure", in which the probability of success is the same every time the experiment is conducted;
+Since our data is a sequence of $n$ independent [Bernoulli trials](https://en.wikipedia.org/wiki/Bernoulli_trial), i.e., $n$ independent random experiments with exactly two possible outcomes:
+"success" and "failure",
+in which the probability of success is the same every time the experiment is conducted.
-we can safely assume that it follows a [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution) with parameters:
+We can safely assume that it follows a [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution) with parameters:

 - $n$: the number of "trials" (or the total number of births).